simplygoodwork/craft-donkeytail/README.md

 # Donkeytail plugin for Craft CMS 3.x

-Donkeytail is a Craft CMS 3 fieldtype that allows you to quickly and easily content manage entry element points on images.
+Donkeytail is a Craft CMS 3 fieldtype that allows you to quickly and easily content manage element points on images.
 You can use it for locations on a faux map, showcasing multiple products within an image, or even pinning the tail on a donkey.

 ![Screenshot](resources/img/screenshot.png)